-13. The aim of VFM audits is to provide independent information, advice and assurance about the economy, efficiency and effectiveness with which the auditees (i.e. bureau/department of the Government, agency, other public body, public office or audited organisation) have discharged their functions.
+13. The aim of VFM audits is to provide independent information, advice and assurance about the economy, efficiency and effectiveness with which the auditees (i.e. bureaux/departments of the Government, agencies, other public bodies, public offices or audited organisations) have discharged their functions.

 14. VFM audits are carried out under the VFM Audit Guidelines.
-Like regularity audits, VFM audits are conducted in accordance with the Audit Commission auditing standards and a programme of work determined annually by the Director of Audit.
-Our VFM audits are generally planned and scheduled about one year in advance, after taking into account the availability of our resources as well as factors such as materiality, risk, auditability and value-added in selecting subjects for VFM audit.
-In conducting VFM audit under the VFM Audit Guidelines, the Director of Audit is entitled to exercise the powers given to him under the Audit Ordinance.
+Like regularity audits, VFM audits are conducted in accordance with the Audit Commission Auditing Standards and a programme of work determined annually by the Director of Audit.
+Our VFM audits are generally planned and scheduled about one year in advance, after taking into account the availability of our resources as well as factors such as materiality, timing, risk, auditability and value added in selecting subjects for VFM audit.
+In conducting VFM audits under the VFM Audit Guidelines, the Director of Audit is entitled to exercise the powers given to him under the Audit Ordinance.
 However, he is not entitled to question the merits of the policy objectives, though he may question the economy, efficiency and effectiveness of the means used to achieve them.